Nasir2712/Flappy-Bird/README.md

 # Flappy-Bird

-The famous flappy bird gaming application in iOS using SpriteKit Framework and Swift.
+The famous flappy bird clone gaming application in iOS using SpriteKit Framework and Swift.